KenWasTaken/KenWasTaken/README.md

 ### Hi there 👋
+I'm a student at the University of Houston studying Computer Science My main interests are Video Games and Art
 <!--
 **KenWasTaken/KenWasTaken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.